How to Set Goals and Achieve Them Successfully

 We end up just throwing together some slapdash resolutions that, more often than not, we already know we're never going to achieve.

-I was conducting a workshop on goals, and I brought this up about new year's resolutions and how they're thrown away by mid-February.
-One person shouted out, "if they last that long."
+I was conducting a workshop on goals, and I brought this topic up about how New Year’s resolutions are thrown away in a month or two.

-6 Reasons New Year's Resolutions are Terrible
+4 Reasons New Year's Resolutions are Terrible

 We don't believe we will accomplish them, but we say them anyway, and that's bad for a few reasons: New Year's resolutions set you up to think about change only once a year.

-- New year's resolutions condition you to believe you can't make progress.
+- New Year's resolutions condition you to believe you can't make progress.
 Because year after year, you try, then you fail.

-- New year's resolutions finally kick off a cycle of cynicism and shame where you become less and less engaged in your success.
+- New Year's resolutions finally kick off a cycle of cynicism and shame where you become less and less engaged in your success.

 Because, if you don't believe you can achieve your goals, you never will.